IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 The Lower Address Part field is the 24-bit value recovered from the captured SYNC WORD as defined in Volume 2, Part B, Section 6.3.3 of
 {{Bluetooth-Core}}.
-The most significant byte of this field is reserved and MUST be zero.
+The most significant octet of this field is reserved and MUST be zero.

 The Reference LAP field corresponds to the Lower Address Part configured into the capture tool that led to the capture of this packet.